Zineb2a/Inventory-Management/README.md

+Here's the revised README with a link to your live app:

+---

 # Inventory Management Application

-This project is a **Next.js-based Inventory Management App** that allows users to efficiently manage inventory, including batch uploading of items, sorting, filtering, and Firebase authentication.
+This project is a **Next.js-based Inventory Management App** that enables users to efficiently manage inventory, including batch uploading of items, sorting, filtering, and Firebase authentication.

 ## Features

-- **Batch Item Upload**: Users can bulk add or update items through CSV/Excel file uploads, streamlining the inventory management process for businesses.
+- **Batch Item Upload**: Bulk add or update items through CSV/Excel file uploads, simplifying inventory management.
-- **Low Stock Alerts**: Automatically highlights items with stock below a specified threshold.
+- **Low Stock Alerts**: Highlights items with stock below a specific threshold.
-- **Inventory Sorting**: Users can sort inventory by name, quantity, or date added.
+- **Inventory Sorting**: Sort by name, quantity, or date added for easy organization.
 - **Firebase Integration**: Secure user authentication and real-time database storage using Firebase.
-- **Active/Inactive Status**: Users can filter items based on their status, ensuring only relevant products are displayed.
+- **Active/Inactive Status**: Filter inventory items based on their status.

 ## Technologies Used